CUBRID/cubrid-manual/en/sql/partition.rst

     ERROR: Partition definition is duplicated. 'p1'

-For hash-partitioned tables, the collation of the partitioning key must not be non-binary.
+For hash-partitioned tables, the collation of the partitioning key must be binary.
+    *   e.g. of binary collation: utf8_bin, iso88591_bin, euckr_bin
+    *   e.g. of non-binary collation: utf8_de_exp_ai_ci